DigitalSal/cml_churn_demo/README.md

 If you want to retrain the model run the 3_train_models.py code in a pyton3 1 CPU, 2 GB session to train a new model.

-The model artifact will be saved in the models directory named after the datestamp, dataset and algorithm (ie. 20191120T161757_ibm_linear).
-The default settings will create a linear regression model against the IBM telco dataset.
-However, the code is vary modular and can train multiple model types against essentially any tabular dataset (see below for details).
+The model artifact will be saved in the models directory named telco_linear

 ### 4 Serve Models